Jules Lajola

 Coaching and advisory

-The older I get, the more serious I feel about coaching and advisory.
-It is my passion in life, and I believe we all need good advice and benefit from great coaching.
-Therefore, my DBA focused on executive coaching with special focus on relationship building, cultures, generations and trust.
-During my doctorate program, I also obtained a coaching certificate from Berkeley Executive Coaching Institution.
+The older I get, and I am only 50, the more serious I feel about coaching and advisory.
+It is my passion in life, and I believe we all need good advice and also benefit from great coaching.
+Therefore, my DBA focused on executive coaching with a special focus on relationship building, cultures, generations and trust.
+During my doctorate program, I also received a coaching certificate from Berkeley Executive Coaching Institution in California.
 Having a solid background in leadership, business development, crisis management and leading people, I find satisfaction and pleasure in advising and coaching others.
-As an advisor, I believe it is vital to know how to listen and to know how to share advice that is embedded in a lifetime of knowledge and experience.
-In coaching, I believe we must build for the coachee an open relationship that is based on trust.
+As an advisor, I believe it is vital to know how to listen and to know how to share advice embedded in a lifetime of knowledge and experience.
+In coaching, I believe we must build an open coaching relationship founded on trust.
 Finally, as a leader: leadership matters, taking responsibility matters, and people are the key.
+Betray and others will as well, be loyal and others will as well.

 Jules